 Outside of promotion on social media, through guest posts, in forums and over email—here are a few other techniques I’ve personally used to grow my blog audience quickly.

-4 more creative ways to promote your blog (click to expand)
+4 creative ways to promote your blog (quick tips)

 - Interview people in your niche: There’s nothing better than learning from famous people in your niche.
 Not only does interviewing them help you build a relationship, but other people reading your blog want to hear from them.
 You can use these interviews for blog posts or even start a podcast like I did with The Side Hustle Project.
 Be sure to check out my guide on blogging vs podcasting and my picks for the best cheap podcast microphones to get started with.